android/privacy-sandbox-samples/Fledge/FledgeServerSpec/README.md

 ### OpenAPI Definitions

-For convenience, we have provided OpenAPI definitions for how these endpoints could be run in the files `js-server.json` and `reporting-server.json`, where `js-server.json` manages endpoints 1-4, and `reporting-server.json` manages endpoints 5 and 6.
-In order for `js-server.json` to be usable, the `report_address` variable in the contained javascript string must be updated to the address of the reporting server, and the `trusted_bidding_uri` and `render_uri` fields in the daily fetch response should be changed to match the domain of the js server.
+For convenience, we have provided OpenAPI definitions for how these endpoints could be run in `mock-server.json`, which manages endpoints all 1-7.
+In order for `mock-server.json` to be usable, the `report_address` variable in the contained javascript string must be updated to the address of the server, and the `trusted_bidding_uri` and `render_uri` fields in the daily fetch response should be changed to match the domain of the server.

 ### Set-Up Directions With OpenAPI Specs

 1. Find a server mocking tool which can run servers based on OpenAPI specs.
-2. Import the `reporting-server.json` spec and begin running a server.
+2. Import the `mock-server.json` spec and begin running the server.
-3. Replace both occurrences of "reporting.example.com" in the `js-server.json`
+3. Replace both occurrences of "reporting.example.com" in `mock-server.json`
-   file with the URL of the reporting server.
+   file with the URL of the server.
-4. Import the `js-server.json` spec and begin running the js server.
-5. Replace all occurrences of "js.example.com" in the daily fetch response with the URL of the js server.
+4. Replace all occurrences of "js.example.com" in the daily fetch response with the URL of the server.
-6. Monitor the call log of the reporting server to see data reported by FLEDGE.
+5. Monitor the call log of the server to see data reported by FLEDGE.